njahn82/rev_flip_results/results.md

 Table presents the journals' access model after the reverse-flip.
 Our analysis shows that around 50 % (N = 76) of the journals shifted to a hybrid OA model, while the remaining 50 % (N = 76) transformed to subscription venues.

-offer options to make articles immediately available after a fee was paid, also known as hybrid open access.
-76  or 50 % (N = 76) journals operated under a subscription-based model only.

 Table: Business model of journals after reverse flip